rgorai/eslint-config/README.md

 Install peer dependencies.

 ### 3. Add the following to your `package.json`.
 Feel free to add your own config options here as well.
-It is recommended to reload the window in VS Code after this in order for the ESLint and Stylelint extensions (if you have them) to properly utilize the installed config files.
+It is recommended to reload the window in VS Code after this step in order for the ESLint and Stylelint extensions (if you have them) to properly utilize the installed config files.
 ```
 "eslintConfig": {
   "extends": "@rgorai/eslint-config/.eslintrc"